Cebu Schools Athletic Foundation, Inc.: Guest members

+Venue

+The Cebu Coliseum has been the traditional venue for the basketball tournament of CESAFI.

 Events

 The CESAFI sets itself apart from other Philippine inter-school leagues as aside from its sporting events, it also holds academic and cultural events, which are contested and participated by all of its member schools.
 As of 2018, CESAFI has 15 sporting events, and 14 academic and cultural events.

 Sports

 The league, as of 2018, has ten schools competing in 15 different sports: